top of page

 Gravity, plus lifestyle and conditioning overtime can contribute to poor postural habits and to how well we are able to balance.

-In both yoga and in fitness training, essential balance techniques are often overlooked in favor of the more high-load, high-complex postures which are prioritized in the pursuit of strength’.
+In both yoga and in fitness training, essential balance techniques are often overlooked in favor of the more high-load, high-complex postures which are prioritized in the pursuit of strength.

 Feet of Coordination

-Dr Mosley refers to balancing as ‘a feat of coordination’, but Hayley suggests another way of looking at this.
-‘Coordination starts from the feet with information being transmitted up through the body to the brain through the neural pathways via the nervous system.
+Dr Mosley refers to balancing as ‘a feat of coordination’, however, there is another way of looking at this.
+Coordination starts from the feet with information being transmitted up through the body to the brain through the neural pathways via the nervous system.
 The feet are the interface between the earth and the body providing essential information from the ground enabling the body to quickly organize itself over the Base of Support, (BOS) and in line with the Centre of Gravity (COG).
 How quickly we can bring the body back to balance and back to centre*, depends on how quickly the brain and nervous system, muscles and joints can react and reorganize over the Base of Support.

 As yoga teachers, it’s important to introduce ‘training’ reaction times to help our students improve their functional everyday movements.
-It’s an approach we have successfully used with athletes, and as we are all human athletes this type of approach is essential both on and off the yoga mat’.
+It’s an approach we have successfully used with athletes, and as we are all human athletes this type of approach is essential both on and off the yoga mat.

 A Wobble A Day Keeps the Brain at Play